pragyaai/ndna/_llm/FAQ.md

 which together reveal both local bending and global structure collapse, critical for safe model compression {% cite edelsbrunner2010computational %} {% cite amari2016information %}.

-## How can we formally quantify the semantic energy dissipation during distillation, and what does it reveal about representational loss in student models?
+✶ **How can we formally quantify the semantic energy dissipation during distillation, and what does it reveal about representational loss in student models?**

-Distillation can be viewed as a process of latent energy dissipation across layers, where the student's internal trajectory consumes less semantic "work" than the teacher.
+➠ Distillation can be viewed as a process of latent energy dissipation across layers, where the student's internal trajectory consumes less semantic "work" than the teacher.
 Formally, consider:

 $$
 \mathcal{E}_{\mathrm{T}} = \int_{\gamma_{\mathrm{T}}} g_{ij}(h) \frac{dh^i}{ds} \frac{dh^j}{ds} ds,